Euryapsida

 Euryapsida is a polyphyletic (unnatural, as the various members are not closely related) group of sauropsids that are distinguished by a single temporal fenestra, an opening behind the orbit, under which the post-orbital and squamosal bones articulate.
 They are different from Synapsida, which also have a single opening behind the orbit, by the placement of the fenestra.
 In synapsids, this opening is below the articulation of the post-orbital and squamosal bones.
-It is now commonly believed that euryapsids are in fact diapsids (which have two fenestrae behind the orbit) that lost the lower temporal fenestra.
-There are probably no surviving descendants of the euryapsids.
+It is now commonly believed that euryapsids (particularly sauropterygians) are in fact diapsids (which have two fenestrae behind the orbit) that lost the lower temporal fenestra.
+Euryapsids are usually considered entirely extinct, although turtles might be part of the sauropterygian clade while other authors disagree.
+Euryapsida may also be a synonym of Sauropterygia sensu lato.